Acoustic Bridge Removal and Reglue

 We occasionally encounter instruments where an attempt has been made to “shortcut” a bridge repair: typically by wicking glue underneath the lifted portion of the bridge and clamping it down, without removal and refitting.
 In our experience, this is not an effective repair and may offer a temporary fix at best.
 There is a reason the bridge has lifted.
 For a proper repair, it is best to remove the bridge, fix the problem, refit the bridge to the top, and then glue it.

 Bridge repair is a varied job requiring woodworking skills and the ability to adjust on the fly; Especially with instruments that may have had prior work done, the true extent of the effort required for refitting is often only revealed once the bridge has been removed.

 Preparing To Remove The Bridge

-Once sure that the bridge is well mated to the top, it is ready to be glued into position.
-We typically prefer titebond as the glue of choice because it has a reasonably long open time, is fairly easily removed if necessary, and it is easy to apply and cleanup.
-Hot hide glue is another, more traditional, option.
+Once we are sure that the bridge is well mated to the top, it is ready to be glued into position.
+We typically prefer Franklin’s Titebond as our glue of choice: This common wood glue has a reasonably long working time before setting, is fairly easily removed if necessary, and it is easy to apply and cleanup.
+Hot hide glue is a traditional option.
 However, it is a bit more work to prep and has a limited open time.

 About Guitar Repair Long Island